rhiannz/pages/_pages/home.md

 <a href="https://rhiannz.github.io//portfolio/portfolio-4/"><img src='/images/ga_cover.png' alt="HTML tutorial" style="width:700px;height:auto;"></a>

-In this project, we created a R package implementing genetic algorithms for variable selection in regression problems, including both linear regression and GLMs.
-We allow users to choose their own fitness functions and by default it’s AIC.
-Several genetic operators, such as crossover and mutation are combined into...
+In this project, we created an R package implementing genetic algorithms that efficiently selects the most optimized combination of covariates from multidimensional datasets for generalized linear modeling.
+We allow users to choose their own fitness functions and several different genetic operators, such as crossover and mutation.
+We also tested...

 <a href="https://rhiannz.github.io//portfolio/portfolio-4/" style="text-decoration: none; background-color:cornflowerblue;" class="btn">See more</a>